Reds vs. Brewers Player Props Betting Odds

-Christian Yelich and Spencer Steer are among the players with prop bets available when the Milwaukee Brewers and the Cincinnati Reds play at American Family Field on Friday (first pitch at 8:10 PM ET).
+Spencer Steer and Christian Yelich are among the players with prop bets for the taking when the Cincinnati Reds and the Milwaukee Brewers play at American Family Field on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!